storacha/docs/src/pages/referral-terms.md

   - Up to 160 Credits for Lite/Medium tier referrals
   - Up to 300 Credits for Business/Extra Spicy tier referrals
 - Credits can only be applied towards paid subscription plans (Lite/Medium and Business/Extra Spicy), not overages
-- All Credits expire 12 months from date of issue
+- All Credits expire 12 months from the date of issue

 ### 3.5 Free Trial and Rewards for Referred Users